 Check the controls

 Make sure the controls are turned on.
-See"Using the Controls" section of the Use and Care Guide for instructions on how to turn the refrigerator off and on.
+See"Using the Controls" section of the Owner's Manual for instructions on how to turn the refrigerator off and on.